These are the best digital marketing and online advertising books to make you a better marketer and improve your business.

 Today you don’t ask for or buy a hoover or vacuum cleaner you go to buy a Dyson.

-SEO & Social Media Marketing Books
+Social Media Marketing Books

-Didn’t resonate with me first time so I should re-read.
+This social media marketing book didn’t resonate with me first time so I should re-read.

 I’m sure Gary is great at what he does but there’s nothing it this book you won’t learn by following his social media channels.

 The only thing of value I took from him was to check the App Store charts regularly to see what the next social platform will be.